dsorokin/aivika-gpss/README.md

 Here it works in a very similar way even for such non-trivial blocks as PREEMPT, GATHER and ASSEMBLE.
 But unlike GPSS, the blocks behave independently from each other, where the transact priorities are not used when deciding which of the blocks will be activated next.
-The order of activating blocks is unpredictable.
+The order of activating the blocks is unpredictable.

 There is a layer of emulation.
 The package creates a new discontinuous process for each new transact.
 Then that process becomes fully responsible for processing the transact by the blocks.
-Therefore, the speed of simulation is slower that it could be when implementing the same model but based on using the standard Aivika facilities.
+Therefore, the speed of simulation is slower than it could be when implementing the same model but based on using the standard Aivika facilities.

 The rough estimation is that this particular package is slower in 2-3 times than the existent GPSS